The 50GbE IP core provides a

 bringing up the ModelSim GUI, type vsim -c -do

-have the capacity to simulate this IP core.
-You must use another supported
+simulator does not have the capacity to simulate this IP core.
+You must use

 In the command line, type sh